designbyfront/Import-Data-into-ExpressionEngine/README-advanced.md

 <br />

 <br />
-__Step 1.__ - Find out the format of the POST data needed by your required field type The _date field type_ requires data in the format:
+__Step 1.__ - Find out the structure of the POST data needed by your required field type The _date field type_ requires data in the format:
 <pre>
 Array